Temporal Conditioning Spiking Latent Variable Models of the Neural Response to Natural Visual Scenes: Experiments

 \paragraph{CNN model} We use the state-of-the-art CNN model \cite{mcintosh2016,zheng2021unraveling} for comparison.
-In the CNN model, the network’s predicted outputs are the average maximum likelihood estimation of retina responses in firing rates based on spatiotemporal (frames are concatenated on the channel dimension) input (more details in Sec. \ref{sec:expdet}). \paragraph{IB-Disjoint} IB-Disjoint \cite{rahmani2022natural} is a high-performance model that performs similarly to the IB-GP model that uses a Gaussian Process prior \cite{rahmani2022natural}.
+In the CNN model, the network’s predicted outputs are the average maximum likelihood estimation of retina responses in firing rates based on spatiotemporal (frames are concatenated on the channel dimension) input (see also Appendix \ref{sec:expdet}). \paragraph{IB-Disjoint} IB-Disjoint \cite{rahmani2022natural} is a high-performance model that performs similarly to the IB-GP model that uses a Gaussian Process prior \cite{rahmani2022natural}.
 This model employs an isotropic Gaussian as the prior over latents.
 It is similar to the vanilla variational IB, where the latent variables are assumed to be independent along the temporal dimension.